drekka/Alchemic/runtime.md

 }
 ```

-__AcInvoke__ will locate all Alchemic declarations that match the first argument, which must be a search function.
+__AcInvoke__ will locate all Alchemic object factories that match the first argument, which must be a search function.
 Normally it's __AcName__ because the usual scenario is to be address a specific method or initializer.
-Once Alchemic has located the method, it then invokes it (in the case of a normal method) or creates an instance using it if it is an initializer.
-In either case the method being addresses __must__ have been registered via __AcInitializer__ or __AcMethod__ so it can be found.
+Once Alchemic has located the object factory for the method you want, it then invokes it (in the case of a normal method) or creates an instance using it if it is an initializer.
+In either case the method being addresses __must__ have been registered via __AcInitializer__ or __AcMethod__ so it can be found in the model and called.

 Also note in the above example, we are using the default name for the method generated by Alchemic.
 Using __AcInvoke__ is one good reason to make use of [__AcFactoryName__](#custom_names) to add custom names to registrations.